modm-io/lbuild/README.md

     env.copy("folder/", ignore=env.ignore_files("*.txt", "this_specific_file.hpp"))
     # or ignore specific ABSOLUTE paths
     env.copy("folder/", ignore=env.ignore_paths("*/folder/*.txt"))

+    # You can also copy files out of a .zip or .tar archive
+    env.extract("archive.zip") # everything inside the archive
+    env.extract("archive.zip", dest="renamed/") # extract into folder
+    # You can extract only parts of the archive, like a single file
+    env.extract("archive.zip", src="filename.hpp", dest="renamed.hpp")
+    # or an a single folder somewhere in the archive
+    env.extract("archive.zip", src="folder/subfolder", dest="renamed/folder")
+    # of course, you can ignore files and folders inside the archive too
+    env.extract("archive.zip", src="folder", dest="renamed", ignore=env.ignore_files("*.txt"))

     # Set the global Jinja2 substitutions dictionary
     env.substitutions = {